cagatayturkann/blog/content/en/blog/typescript-series/understanding-typescript-part9/index.md

 ## Introduction

 Type safety and code quality are becoming increasingly important when developing modern web applications.
 In this tutorial, we will learn TypeScript's powerful features through a real project.
 While developing a Todo application with JWT and Google OAuth authentication, we will implement TypeScript's core concepts and best practices.
+You can access the complete project at this [GitHub repository](https://github.com/cagatayturkann/blogProjects/tree/main/nodejs-typescript-auth).

 This project will provide you with: